Heat resistant paint Singapore – protect your assets from heat

 In this article we outline the different categories of high temperature paint, how to choose the right one for your project, and where to find heat resistant paint products and contractors in Singapore.

-Heat protection with 4 types of high temperature coatings
+Heat protection with 4 types of high temp coating

 It is important to note that while high temperature paint does provide some protection from flames, it is not a fire resistant coating.
 Essentially, heat resistant paint can be divided into four types: